 Public programs associated with this residency:

-February 25, 6-7pm: Conversation with Tomashi Jackson and Nia Evans, Lion Brothers classroom, downtown Baltimore.
+February 25, 6–7pm: Conversation with Tomashi Jackson and Nia K. Evans, Lion Brothers classroom, downtown Baltimore.
+Registration is required.

-April 8 evening: conversation about structures of cultural support with Ryan Patterson, Nick Hartigan, and Denise Griffin Johnson, at the Lion Brothers classroom in downtown Baltimore.
+April 8, 5:30–7pm: Conversation about structures of cultural support with Denise Griffin Johnson, Nick Hartigan, and Ryan Patterson at the Lion Brothers classroom in downtown Baltimore.
+Registration is required.